technicalguru/php-database/README.md

 ```
 $proj = Projections::rowCount();
-$criteria->setProjection($proj);
+$query->setProjection($proj);
 ```

 You will find projections for: count, distinct, sum, avg, min, max.
 Please notice that the returned model class is always the `stdClass` when using projections.

-## Subcriteria and JOINs
+## Subqueries and JOINs
-This is most likely the biggest advance in using the Criteria API.
-The traditional API methods were not able to use subcriteria when searching for objects depending from other tables.
+This is most likely the biggest advance in using the Query API.
+The traditional API methods were not able to use subqueries when searching for objects depending on other tables.

 Let's assume you want to find all books in a database whose author name start with an A.
-The main criteria comes from books then as it is our desired model class to be returned
+The main query comes from books as it is our desired model class to be returned:

 ```
-$criteria = $bookDAO->createCriteria('a');
+$query = $bookDAO->createQuery('a');
 ```

-Next we join the authors table and add it to the main criteria using the respective restriction to join them properly:
+Next we join the authors table and add it to the main query using the respective restriction to join them properly:

 ```
-$authors     = $authorDAO->createCriteria('b');
+$authors     = $authorDAO->createQuery('b');
 $restriction = Restrictions::eq(array('a','author'), array('b','uid'));
-$criteria->addCriteria($authors, $restriction);
+$query->addJoinedQuery($authors, $restriction);
 ```

 And finally we apply the search condition for the author: